Supracondylar (elbow) Fracture - Child

 What should I expect?

-- Your child will have been placed in a cast in ED, and they will have been given a sling to help with the weight of the cast
+- Your child will have been placed in a cast in the Emergency Department (ED), and they will have been given a sling to help with the weight of the cast

 - They may develop bruising and swelling in the fingers